52 Cheap or Free Summer Activities

 20. Visit a “Fest” – State and County Fairs can sometimes come with a hefty ticket price.
 Look for a local field days event or “fest”, and enjoy the fun without spending a whole lot in entrance fees.
 Just be careful about overpriced food and store venders inside.

 21. Take a Trip to the Library — Encourage reading by making the Library one of your go-to spots this Summer.
-Pair it with a reading challenge {Here’s one by Barnes and Noble} to keep little one’s brains just as active as their bodies.
+Pair it with a reading challenge {Here’s one by Barnes and Noble} to keep little ones’ brains just as active as their bodies.
+If you are looking for some fun, summer romance stories to read yourself, check out my list of favorites!

 22. Drive to a Farmer’s Market – Support your local farmers, and check out a couple of the markets in your hometown throughout the Summer.
 You really can’t beat some of the produce prices, especially if they have an abundant crop that year.
 We love buying local honey, pineapple and strawberries.